RobCranfill/featheremin/docs/README.md

    * Wheel: delay time
    * Wheel push: chromatic/continuous (/other - volume?)
    * Display
-     * High-quality background that we can paint info onto
+     * High-quality background that we can paint info onto - DONE, BUT USES TOO MUCH MEMORY?
        * Pseudo alphanumeric LED area for text
        * Pseudo single LEDs for status (chromatic, etc)
        * TODO: Bar graphs?
 Meters?!

 ## Things to do (some of which are done - or abandoned):
  * 3 modes? diatonic, chromatic, continuous